-- To obtain maximum hardness.
+- Obtain maximum hardness.

-- To reduce ductility to the minimum.
+- Reduce ductility to the minimum.

 - To increase the wear resistance of Steel.

-- To improve the magnetizing properties.
+- Improve the magnetizing properties.

-Tempering is a heat treatment process carried out for steel parts which have been already hardened, in order to reduce bitterness and unequal stress develop as a result of hardening.
+This heat treatment process carried out for steel parts which have been already hardened, in order to reduce bitterness and unequal stress develop as a result of hardening.

-Tempering reduces brittleness and hardness but improves the tensile strength of Steel.
+This process reduces brittleness and hardness but improves the tensile strength of Steel.

 It increases the toughness of Steel at the expenses of loss of some hardness.

-Almost all the cutting tools need a hard cutting edge while the same time they are required to be tough and strong so as not to break when subjected to shock or fatigue.
+Almost all the cutting tools need a hard cutting edge while at the same time they are required to be tough and strong so as not to break when subjected to shock or fatigue.